dpatchigolla/dpatchigolla/README.md

 - My past projects are mostly around NLP 💬 , personalization, and recommender systems
-- Love working with numbers 📊 and python 🐍
+- I Love working with numbers 📊 and python 🐍
-- 👨‍🎓 MS in Analytics (Georgia Institute of Technology)
+- 👨‍🎓 I have an MS in Analytics (Georgia Institute of Technology)
-- 🏫 BTech in Mechanical Engg (IIT Madras)
 - 🔗 You can connect me on Twitter [@dileep31](https://twitter.com/dileep31) and [LinkedIn](https://www.linkedin.com/in/dileep-kumar-a747371b/).
 - 📢 I write a few blogs occasionally on Data Science.
-Check my Medium [profile](https://medium.com/@dileep.patchigolla/).
+Check my out Medium [profile](https://medium.com/@dileep.patchigolla/).

 <!--
 **dpatchigolla/dpatchigolla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.